-- Misinformation – The young company didn’t have the experience of dealing with unexpected situations at the airport that were out of their control.
+- Misinformation – The young company didn’t have the experience of dealing with unexpected situations at the airport that was out of their control.
 That inexperience made the staff especially unhelpful in these situations which infuriated customers

 - Flight Delays and Cancellations – VivaColombia had only nine A320’s serving 21 domestic and 6 international routes.
 Airplane repairs and maintenance were the cause of major operational disruptions.

 - Need to adapt to a new business model – The airline was having a lot of issues with customers that didn’t understand their service.
-The customers many times felt mislead by the airline’s additional charges which did not benefited the brand they wanted to establish.
+The customers many times felt mislead by the airline’s additional charges which did not benefit the brand they wanted to establish.

 Examples of VivaColombia Dealing with Service Variability

 A service firm must always be trying to find strategies for how to deal with their own variability.
-Although the full extent of VivaColombia’s efforts to deal with service variability were not in the case, there was enough public information speaking to additional efforts from the company.
+Although the full extent of VivaColombia’s efforts to deal with service variability was not in the case, there was enough public information speaking to additional efforts from the company.

 VivaColombia’s way of managing consistent and standard training was by only using one type of airplane (Airbus A320).
 Dealing with their service capability variability they made the training for the staff, crew and maintenance technicians a very straight forward and standard process.
 Employees just had to figure out what role they played in one type of airplane.
-In contrast, major airlines and industry associations have an array of trainings designed for various aircrafts which leads to longer training time and higher costs.
+In contrast, major airlines and industry associations have an array of training designed for various aircraft which leads to longer training time and higher costs.

-- Viva – includes: base fare; only includes a carry-on bag (“book-bag” size) at no extra cost; does not include airport check-in fee
+- Viva – includes base fare; only includes a carry-on bag (“book-bag” size) at no extra cost; does not include airport check-in fee

-- VivaSuper – includes: base fare; carry-on bag, luggage bag and fast lane boarding service; does not include airport check-in fee
+- VivaSuper – includes base fare; carry-on bag, luggage bag, and fast lane boarding service; does not include airport check-in fee

-- VivaMax – includes: base fare; carry-on bag, luggage bag, fast lane boarding service, seat assignment, date changes and airport check-in fee included
+- VivaMax – includes base fare; carry-on bag, luggage bag, fast lane boarding service, seat assignment, date changes, and airport check-in fee included

 An example of how VivaColombia dealt with their request variability was by improving their online reservation’s platform.
 In June 2016, VivaColombia announced that it had made major changes to their reservation system.
 The company decided to migrate its legacy platform to Navitaire’s New Skies Passenger Service System (PSS).
-These changes in the system enabled the company’s customers to have a better line of sight into their reservations and also gave the customers the ability to make changes to their existing reservation through the website.
+These changes in the system enabled the company’s customers to have a better line of sight into their reservations and also gave the customers the ability to make changes to their existing reservations through the website.
 It also gave VivaColombia the ability to outsource reservation management to Navitaire which moving forward was in charge of handling the global distribution of VivaColombia’s flights in addition to incoming internet and call center reservations.

-As mentioned in the previous section, outsourcing services is a way in which some airlines choose deal with service variability.
+As mentioned in the previous section, outsourcing services is a way in which some airlines choose to deal with service variability.
 Low-cost airlines tend to outsource aspects of their operations when the value of outsourcing outweighs the value of controlling internally that specific part of their operation.
 In the case of VivaColombia outsourcing their reservation management to Navitaire gave the airline more time to focus on other aspects of the business.

 On a more general note about the airline industry and outsourcing services, baggage handling services at the airports are usually outsourced to a local service provider.
-This relationship is important because of two main reasons: 1) operationally it has to be efficiency in loading the airplanes with the adequate cargo; 2) anything that happens to the cargo or luggage will be blamed on the airline and not the third-party company.
+This relationship is important because of two main reasons: 1) operationally it has to be efficient in loading the airplanes with the adequate cargo; 2) anything that happens to the cargo or luggage will be blamed on the airline and not the third-party company.
 Outsourcing services can be a double edge sword.
-They have the propensity to lower cost and deliver high quality, but they can also have an unintended effect in the perceived quality of the customer-facing company (the airline in this case).
+They have the propensity to lower costs and deliver high quality, but they can also have an unintended effect in the perceived quality of the customer-facing company (the airline in this case).
 Companies that outsource services should never turn a blind eye to that aspect of the operation simply because there is another party that is supposed to worry about that.
 They must consistently ensure the third party’s quality so that it doesn’t jeopardize the airline’s quality by proxy.

 VivaColombia Outsources Airplane Maintenance to AAR

 Let’s discuss another example of how VivaColombia outsources another part of its operation and its associated risks.
 In June 2017, VivaColombia (and its sister airline in Peru, Viva Air Peru) signed a multi-year support contract with AAR.
 AAR supports airlines by providing fleet maintenance and supply chain support (relating to airplane parts).
-“This contract is the latest example of how AAR’s flight-hour support programs are a perfect fit for fast-growing airlines in emerging markets, in addition to established carriers in major markets,” said John Holmes, President and Chief Operating Officer, AAR.
+“This contract is the latest example of how AAR’s flight-hour support programs are a perfect fit for fast-growing airlines in emerging markets, in addition to established carriers in major markets,” said John Holmes, President, and Chief Operating Officer, AAR.

 Efficiencies by Outsourcing AAR

 The primary efficiency in outsourcing this service is in direct and indirect costs.
 The skills and expertise that AAR brings to both airlines provided them with a high-quality low-cost solution to their fleet maintenance.
-Another efficiency that AAR provides the airlines is the purchasing power for airplane part since they have a bigger pool to purchase for all their whole customer base.
+Another efficiency that AAR provides the airlines is the purchasing power for the airplane part since they have a bigger pool to purchase for all their whole customer base.

 Associated Risks with the AAR Partnership

-By outsourcing these services, both VivaColombia and AAR undergo an array of risks pertaining to both the supplier and the consumer of the outsource service.
+By outsourcing these services, both VivaColombia and AAR undergo an array of risks pertaining to both the supplier and the consumer of the outsourcing service.
 We can deduce that VivaColombia laid-off or somehow got rid of their fleet maintenance staff once the AAR contract started.
 The biggest risk that VivaColombia assumes is: what happens if this contract abruptly ends and how would they handle their fleet’s maintenance moving forward if this were to happen.
 This is a major risk that VivaColombia decided to assume because the decrease in expenses and the higher quality of work (due to AAR’s expertise) was worth the risk when compared to the risk associated with keeping the fleet’s maintenance operation in-house.

-In this particular case AAR’s risk are based on its investment to establish operations in the client’s country (Colombia and Peru for Viva LatinAmerica), but this can also serve as the foundation of establishing a customer base in that country.
+In this particular case, AAR’s risk is based on its investment to establish operations in the client’s country (Colombia and Peru for Viva LatinAmerica), but this can also serve as the foundation of establishing a customer base in that country.
 If these relationships don’t work out, capital investments could potentially be lost, and the company’s risk would be fully realized at that point.
 This type of risk is managed by both parties engaging in a multi-year contract and identifying company champions that will further develop the partnership across both companies.
-Through these strategies parties involved hedge their potential losses by keeping line of sight into each other’s company and ensuring the long-lasting relationship while ensuring the maximization of the shared benefits.
+Through these strategies parties involved hedge their potential losses by keeping a line of sight into each other’s company and ensuring the long-lasting relationship while ensuring the maximization of the shared benefits.